 One day to explore the city of Valletta may not seem like all that much but it is plenty of time.
 You can easily make your way around the city taking in the best of Valletta one sight after the other and finish the day feeling quite content in what you’ve managed to see.
 Because of its size, Valletta isn’t really broken up into neighborhoods, but it’s safe to say you’ll be covering most of this historic place.

-However, before we get to our Valletta itinerary and the best things to do in Valletta we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Valletta itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads and SafetyWing.
-You can get a quick quote with World Nomads below:

 Having covered that important bit of advice, let’s get right into our Valletta travel itinerary and have a look at what to do in Valletta in 1 day to maximize your time there.